jplewa/Fortran-AGH/projekty/projekt1/README.md

 ```

 ### Running
-To run the project type
+After building, the project can be run with
 ```
 ./bin/projekt
 ```